 Q: When are uniforms worn?

 A: Evening flag ceremonies.
 However, uniforms are not required.

 Q: Is dinner served on Friday night?

-A: No. We do serve snacks but we encourage you to eat dinner before you arrive at camp.
+A: No. We do serve snacks in the dining hall.
+We encourage you to eat dinner before you arrive at camp.
 There are plenty of places to eat in Conway and Greenbriar as well as a great Mexican restaurant in Damascus.

 Q: Can we have a campfire?

 A: In general, yes, unless there is a reason to prohibit open fires due to dry or windy conditions.
 You will be given campfire rules when you check in,

 A: Yes, there is plenty of wood around camp.

 DO NOT BRING FIREWOOD FROM OUTSIDE OF CAMP!

 A: We get nothing but compliments on our food.
 We have a great salad bar, lots of food, and we try to accommodate all dietary needs.
 Please contact us a week in advance if you have a food allergy or a special dietary need.